zackkatz/FreeHelp/README.md

 - Use nicer [Heroicons](https://heroicons.com) instead of the default FreeScout icons
 - Apply many CSS tweaks to make FreeScout look and feel more like Help Scout
   - Wrap Custom Fields in the familiar gray box
+  - Update the editor fonts to match Help Scout
   - Replace folder icons with nicer [Heroicons](https://heroicons.com)
   - Remove many of the blue highlights in the FreeScout interface
   - Match more line spacing and font styles/sizings